prince-chrismc/conan-center-index/docs/adding_packages/packaging_policy.md

 * Except CMake and a working build toolchain (compiler, linker, archiver etc), the recipe should not assume that any other build tool is installed on user build machine (like Meson, autotools or pkg-config).
 On Windows, recipe should not assume that a shell is available (like MSYS2).
 Therefore, if the buid requires additional build tools, they should be added to `build_requirements()`.

 * It is forbidden to run other conan client commands during build.
-In other words, if upstream build files call conan under the hood (through `cmake-conan` for example or any other logic), this logic must be neutralized.
+In other words, if upstream build files call conan under the hood (through `cmake-conan` for example or any other logic), this logic must be removed.

 * Settings from profile should be honored (`build_type`, `compiler.libcxx`, `compiler.cppstd`, `compiler.runtime` etc).